jn-macleod/jn-macleod/README.md

 🌱&#8193; Lately, I've been interested in learning the latest stacks and frameworks around React, Vue, Node...

-🔭&#8193; In the past I worked with several PHP frameworks and CMS applications, Angular.js, Flash, ASP, Java, and various flavours of SQL ...
+🔭&#8193; In the past I worked with several PHP frameworks and CMS applications, Angular.js, Flash, ASP, Java, SQL & MongoDB ...

 ⚡&#8193; You can find me on [LinkedIn](https://ca.linkedin.com/in/johannamacleod)